 The Company accrues costs relating to the abandonment of its production, exploration, and storage wells (including related centres and pipelines) and any related restoration costs.
 Additionally, the Company accrues costs relating to the abandonment and restoration of waste dump sites.
 Estimated abandonment and restoration costs are based on current legislation, technology, and price levels.
 In respect of production wells and related centres, the estimated cost is provided over the life of the proved producible reserves on a unit-of-production basis.
-The provision for abandonment and restoration is measured in an amount that includes all anticipated future costs related to abandonment and restoration.
+The provision for abandonment and restoration is measured in an amount that includes all anticipated future costs related to abandonment and restoration discounted to their present value and reflecting the inflation.
 The discount rate used reflects current market assessments of the time value of money and the risks specific to the liability.